- Download our Moving to the USA Guide (PDF)

-Hard work is a respected virtue in the USA and expats should expect a rigorous schedule that is often more than 40 hours a week.
-There's less vacation time than what's given in Europe with only two weeks annual leave in many positions.
-Business etiquette in the USA is similar to Europe, and it can be expected that the environment will be a bit more relaxed on the West Coast as opposed to the East Coast.
+Hard work is a respected virtue in the US, and new arrivals should expect a rigorous schedule that is often more than 40 hours a week.
+There’s far less holiday time than what’s given in Europe, with 10 to 14 days of annual leave typical for first-year employees in many positions.
+Business etiquette in the US is similar to Europe, and expats can expect the environment to be a bit more relaxed on the West Coast as opposed to the East Coast.

-An Immigrant Visa will be needed by expats who wish to reside and work in the USA.
+An immigrant visa will be needed if you wish to reside and work in the USA.

 Job market in the USA

-The American economy is comprised of many different industries that are largely driven by regional location.
-East Coast cities, such as New York and Boston, are strong financial players, the Midwest heartland lays claim to sectors relating to agriculture and natural resources, and West Coast metropolises such as Los Angeles and Seattle are famous for technology and entertainment development.
+The American economy consists of many industries that are largely driven by regional location.
+East Coast cities are strong financial players, and the Midwest heartland lays claim to sectors relating to agriculture and natural resources.
+West Coast metropolises are famous for technology and entertainment development.

 The demand for employees in the medical profession – such as nurses, medical assistants and technicians – is on the increase.
-Jobs relating to care for the elderly are also growing as the baby-boomer generation is reaching retirement.
-The USA is particularly interested in skilled professionals for areas in which it competes for part of the global market, such as the burgeoning IT sector.
+Jobs relating to care for older people are also growing as the baby-boomer generation is reaching retirement.

 Finding a job in the USA

-Expats on the hunt for work can consult online job portals and the local classifieds, or enlist the help of an agency.
-If already in the country, local newspapers may also be useful, and it's always a good idea to ask around the neighbourhood and find out if anyone knows of an opening.
+If you’re on the hunt for work, you can consult online job portals, social networks such as LinkedIn and local classifieds, or enlist the help of an agency.
+Companies may also advertise vacancies on their own websites.
+If you’re already in the country, it’s always a good idea to ask around the neighbourhood and find out if anyone knows of an opening.

 ►Getting a Social Security Number in the USA is essential reading for expats moving to America